Shopping will be unavailable through Monday, July 14 due to scheduled maintenance. To place an order, call HMH Customer Service at 800.225.5425.

 Activityset2

-Each lesson has an answer sheet that provides guidance on the lesson and describes the key concept and questions from the lesson.
-Use this sheet to check your answers.
+• Each lesson has an answer sheet that provides guidance, a description of the key concept, and questions from the lesson.
+You or students can use this sheet to check answers.

-The student sheet can be printed and completed by the student, or the student can write their answers on a blank sheet of paper.
+• The student sheet can be printed and completed by the student, or the student can write the answers on a separate document.

-• Number cube (you can use dice from a board game at home)
+• Number cube (you can borrow one from a board game)

 Download the answer sheet.